 Confirm rental times as well.
 If you need extra time to set up and clean up, check how much extra it will be if you need early and late access.

 Let your venue coordinator know about your DIY projects and make sure they approve of them.
 DIY products where you need to leave some products the night before and might need access to their garbage/recycling.

 A venue that can also provide catering, decor, music system, etc., might be advantageous to you, especially if you are working within a limited budget.

 Know what your non-negotiables are, not just on choosing a wedding venue but also on every aspect of the wedding in general.

 Once you know this, you can focus on those vendors and hire specifically for them, for example; a photographer, decor, and even day-of coordinator.

-Other things that are not a top priority, like if you want generic linen or chair type and the venue has it, you can have those included and have the venue price it out.
+Other things are not a top priority like if you want generic linen or chair type and the venue has it, you can have those included and have the venue price it out.

 6. Consider Accommodations

-You might choose a hotel as a venue – since it has the ceremony/reception halls, photo area/s, and great rooms that you can utilize.
+Another tip on how to choose a wedding venue is to consider accommodations.
+If it works for you, a hotel as a venue can be a good idea.
+Since it has ceremony/reception halls, photo area/s, and great rooms that you can utilize.